 This student applied in the 2021/22 application cycle and therefore the selection process at Cambridge may have changed since then.
 You should read all the information a University sends you about the selection process to get the most up to date details!

 Remember to check out the glossary at the bottom of the page for our explanations of all the jargon we medical students like to use!

 More about this student

 Sometimes students share information with us about their demographics, which may help put their application experience into a bit more perspective.

-This student identifies as a white woman who went to a selective state school.
+This student identifies as a Chinese woman and they went to a grammar or selective state school.

 Course: Standard undergraduate

 When did you decide to apply to medicine?